lzcjames/gitbook/Courses_Online/Oracle_Cloud_Infrastructure/Lesson_5.md

 ### Service Gateway

-which  lets  resources  in  networks--  VCN--  access  public  services  such  as  Object  Storage,  but  without  using  an  internet  or  NAT  gateway.
+which  lets  resources  in  VCN  access  public  services  such  as  **Object  Storage**,  but  **without** using  an  internet  or  NAT  gateway.
 So  your  traffic  is  not  going  over  the  internet